-Domestically, UTMD's medical devices are sold directly to clinical end-user facilities or a designated stocking distributor for a medical facility.
-In addition, some of UTMD's devices are sold through specialty distributors, national hospital distribution companies and other medical device manufacturers.
-Outside the U.S. (OUS), devices are sold directly to end-users in Canada, the United Kingdom (UK), France, Ireland, Australia and New Zealand (NZ), and through other medical device companies and independent medical products distributors in many other countries.
-UTMD has representation globally in the major developed countries as well as many underdeveloped countries through more than 206 distributors, 108 of which purchased at least five thousand dollars in UTMD medical devices during 2022.
+Domestically, UTMD's medical devices are sold directly to clinician end-user facilities or a designated stocking distributor for a medical facility.
+In addition, UTMD manufactures components and finished devices on a subcontract basis for other companies in the medical device business as well as other businesses.
+Outside the U.S. (OUS), devices are sold directly to end-users in Canada, the United Kingdom (UK), France, Ireland, Australia (AUS) and New Zealand (NZ), and through other medical device companies and independent medical products distributors in other countries.
+UTMD has representation globally in the major developed countries as well as many underdeveloped countries through more than 200 distributors, 114 of which purchased at least five thousand dollars in UTMD medical devices during 2023.

 UTMD was formed as a Utah corporation in 1978.
 UTMD sold stock to the public one time in 1982 for \$1,750 (before offering costs of \$321).
-Since 1992, UTMD has returned \$128 million in the form of share repurchases, and an additional \$78 million in cash dividends, to its public stockholders.
+Since 1992, UTMD has returned \$128 million in the form of share repurchases, and an additional \$82 million in cash dividends, to its public stockholders.

 Utah Medical Products Ltd., a wholly-owned subsidiary with manufacturing located in Ireland, was formed in 1995 to better serve UTMD's OUS customers.
 In 1997, UTMD purchased Columbia Medical, Inc. (CMI), a company specializing in silicone injection molding, assembly and marketing vacuum-assisted obstetrical delivery systems.
 In 1998, UTMD acquired the neonatal product line of Gesco International, a subsidiary of Bard Access Systems and C.R.
 Bard, Inc. In 2004, UTMD acquired Abcorp, Inc., its supplier of fetal monitoring belts.
-In 2011, UTMD purchased all of the common shares of Femcare Holdings Ltd (Femcare) of the United Kingdom, and its subsidiaries including Femcare Australia Pty Ltd as a sales and distribution operation to directly serve Australia medical facilities.
+In 2011, UTMD purchased all of the common shares of Femcare Holdings Ltd (Femcare) of the United Kingdom, and its subsidiaries including Femcare Australia Pty Ltd as a sales and distribution operation to directly serve AUS medical facilities.
 The addition of Femcare provided product and distribution channel diversification and expansion.
-Sales of the products, or derivatives of the products, from the four acquisitions noted above, comprised 48% of UTMD's consolidated 2022 sales.
+Sales of the products, or derivatives of the products, from the four acquisitions noted above, comprised 48% of UTMD's consolidated 2023 sales.
 In late 2016, UTMD formed Utah Medical Products Canada Ltd (dba Femcare Canada) as a sales and distribution operation to directly serve Canadian medical facilities.
 In 2017, UTMD's UK subsidiary began to distribute its devices directly to medical facilities in France.
-In early 2019, UTMD acquired the remaining life of Femcare's exclusive U.S. distribution agreement for the Filshie Clip System from CooperSurgical Inc. In late 2020, UTMD's Australia subsidiary incorporated a New Zealand subsidiary in order to distribute devices directly to medical facilities in France in lieu of the UK.
+In early 2019, UTMD acquired the remaining life of Femcare's exclusive U.S. distribution agreement for the Filshie Clip System from CooperSurgical Inc. In late 2020, UTMD's AUS subsidiary incorporated a NZ subsidiary in order to distribute devices directly to medical facilities in France in lieu of the UK.

 UTMD's corporate headquarters are located at 7043 South 300 West, Midvale, Utah 84047 USA.
-The corporate office telephone number is 01 (801) 566 1200.
+The corporate office telephone number is 01 (801) 566-1200.
 Ireland operations are located at Athlone Business and Technology Park, Athlone, County Westmeath, Ireland.
 The Ireland telephone number is 353 (90) 647-3932.
 United Kingdom operations are located at 32 Premier Way, Romsey, Hampshire SO51 9DQ, United Kingdom.
 The UK phone number is 44 (1794) 525 100.
 Australia operations are located at Unit 12, 5 Gladstone Road, Castle Hill, NSW 2154, Australia.
 The Australia phone number is 612 9045 4110.
 Canada operations are located at 6355 Kennedy Road #15, Mississauga, ON L5T 2L5, Canada.
 The Canada phone number is 01 (905) 795-1102.